Drake-Designer/Game-Abyss/README.md

 ### Special Thanks

+- **Jubril Akolade** ([LinkedIn](https://www.linkedin.com/in/jubrilakolade/)) - Mentor who reviewed the project and gave very helpful guidance leading to several improvements before submission.
+His suggestions included: adding clear fork & clone instructions in the Deployment section, personalising all delete post alerts and user/admin confirmation messages across the site, and fixing the DESIGN section layout by arranging elements in the correct order.

-- **Lewis Dillon** ([GitHub](https://github.com/LewisMDillon) | [LinkedIn](https://www.linkedin.com/in/lewis-dillon/)) - My mentor who reviewed the site, helped with content, provided valuable feedback, and served as a staff member to test moderation features.
+- **Lewis Dillon** ([GitHub](https://github.com/LewisMDillon) | [LinkedIn](https://www.linkedin.com/in/lewis-dillon/)) - Who reviewed the site, helped with content, provided valuable feedback, and served as a staff member to test moderation features.
 Thank you for pushing me to improve!

 - **Andrea Contarino** ([GitHub](https://github.com/andconta) | [LinkedIn](https://www.linkedin.com/in/andreacontarino/)) - Senior Software Engineer who provided invaluable advice on code implementation, site structure, and best practices.
 Also tested the site as a staff member.
 Your expertise made a huge difference!